fastrgv/Reliquarium/README.md

 ## Media Files for Reliquarium:

 ### SoundFiles [x.wav]
-Some sounds are from freesound.org and are covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.
+Some sounds are from freesound.org and are covered by the Creative Commons CC0 license.
 Others [eg. shriek] are from http://www.freesfx.co.uk.

 ### ImageFiles
 Images for textures were from pixabay.com have a CC0 license.
 Files for text-textures were created using gimp and are also covered by the GNU GPL v3 license.